almostearthling/when-command-docs/install.rst

   $ rm -f ~/.local/share/applications/when-command.desktop
   $ rm -f ~/.config/autostart/when-command-startup.desktop

-while the following commands can be used to remove applet data:
+while the following commands can be used to remove applet data and an extra CLI link (if present):

 ::